Mayank Agarwal

 Mayank Anurag Agarwal (/hi/; born 16 February 1991) is an Indian cricketer who plays as a right-handed opener.
 He captains his state Karnataka across all formats in domestic cricket.
 He made his international debut for the India cricket team on 26 December 2018 against Australia at the MCG.
-He currently plays for Royal Challengers Bengaluru in IPL from the 2025 season onwards.

 Early life and career

 Agarwal was born on 16 February 1991 in Bangalore.
 His father Anurag Agarwal is the CEO of the USD35 million healthcare company Natural Remedies.
 Agarwal studied at the Bishop Cotton Boys' School and Jain University in Bangalore, where he was teammates with K. L. Rahul and Karun Nair.

-Agarwal came to prominence with his performances in the Under-19 Cooch Behar Trophy in 2008-09 and 2010 ICC Under-19 Cricket World Cup, in which he was the leading run-getter for India.
+Agarwal came to prominence with his performances in the Under-19 Cooch Behar Trophy in 2008–09 and 2010 ICC Under-19 Cricket World Cup, in which he was the leading run-getter for India.
 He was also adjudged Man of the Series in the Karnataka Premier League in 2010.